 Revision Guides and dictionaries can be ordered from the Learning Resource Centre at discounted prices at any time of the year.
 As there is such a wide range of revision guides available, and the prices are subject to change through the year we do not offer on online service.
 The LRC works with the teaching staff to recommend the guides are best suited for each student.

-Payment is by cash or cheque made payable to Dronfield Henry Fanshawe School Fund, we cannot at present take payment through the ParentPay system.
+Payment by cash or cheque made payable to Dronfield Henry Fanshawe School Fund is required at the time of ordering.
+We cannot at present take payment through the ParentPay system.
 In most cases revision guides are subject to a 25p administration charge.

 Please contact the LRC Staff on the telephone number or email listed at the bottom of this page for more information and current prices.